- Overview: Austria

 - Work permit for hiring expats via PEO

 Global HR Compliance in Austria

-If you hire an international workforce, or plan to hire, then Hiring and Firing Workforce in Austria Guide below will help you understand the nuances of labor legislation in the country.
+If you hire an international workforce or plan to hire employees, then the Hiring and Firing Workforce in Austria Guide below will help you understand the nuances of labor legislation in the country.

 Our solution is different from other hiring modes in that it helps you engage your foreign workforce in full compliance with the local labor legislation.
 This means you are protected from any non-compliance and employee misclassification risks while we bear all employment risks, not you.

 So, it looks very much like hiring your in-house sales force in your home country.
 However, you focus on only on your global business development while we administer your global HR.
 In addition, you don’t need to open your own entities in foreign countries and can leverage our infrastructure in Austria instead.
 With our service, you can become a global company with reduced costs and minimized time and effort on your end.

 Your employed foreign sales force will devote 100% of their time to your company product and may stay with you longer than foreign independent sales reps.